eslamtamim/Lyrify/README.md

 ```
 Do i understand any of that ? absolutely not but chatGPT said it works so it should work, right ?

-YES it actually works, i just pasted it and it works, im not really intersted on knowing how but i asked him to explain to put it here is any one want to know more about js.
+YES it actually works, i just pasted it and it works, im not really intersted on knowing how but i asked him to explain to put it here if anyone wants to know more about Js.

 ```chatGPT
 This code creates a `MutationObserver` object, which is used to watch for changes to the DOM tree.